cardstack/cardstack/packages/ssr-web/README.md

-# web-client
+# ssr-web

-This README outlines the details of collaborating on this Ember application.
+This renders Card Pay merchant payment requests on the server.

 ## Prerequisites